 S.Africa's Telkom says Cell C has rejected takeover offer

-JOHANNESBURG, Nov 29 (Reuters) - South African telecoms company Telkom SA TKGJ.J said on Friday the board of its larger but troubled rival Cell C had rejected its takeover bid.
+JOHANNESBURG, Nov 29 (Reuters) - South African telecoms company Telkom SA TKGJ.J said on Friday its takeover bid for Cell C had been rejected, a move that comes after its larger but troubled rival expanded a roaming agreement African giant MTN Group MTNJ.J.

+Seeking to become a mobile-focused business, Telkom has tried to buy Cell C in the past.
+This month South Africa's No. 4 carrier made another approach as Cell C's debt woes raised questions over how it would survive.

+"Telkom has received written notice from the Cell C board of directors rejecting its non-binding proposal," Telkom, which is 40% owned by the state, said in a statement.

-"The Telkom Board continues to believe the offer is a compelling proposition that would have created significant value for all stakeholders including Telkom's shareholders," the statement said.
+"The Telkom Board continues to believe the offer is a compelling proposition that would have created significant value for all stakeholders including Telkom's shareholders."

 ((Emma.Rumney@thomsonreuters.com; +27115952832;))